EU Water Innovation Conference 2019:

 Aim: To generate awareness and guidance for further adaptation action provide good examples and tools and promote the EU Climate Adaptation Strategy in the water sector.

-- Presentation: Nexus challenges, trade-offs and synergies under climate change: What can policy solve?
-(Maria Witmer, PBL Netherlands and SIM4NEXUS)
+- Presentation: Nexus challenges, trade-offs and synergies under climate change: What can policy solve? by Maria Witmer, PBL Netherlands and SIM4NEXUS

-- Presentation: Lessons learnt from the implementation of the EU Climate Adaptation Strategy (DG CLIMA)
+- Presentation: Lessons learnt from the implementation of the EU Climate Adaptation Strategy, by Andras Toth, DG CLIMA

 13:30-14:30 Session 2 “The private sector taking action for sustainable water management”